dotnet/csharpstandard/standard/variables.md

 >
 > *end example*

-### §ref-safe-contexts Ref safe contexts
+### 9.7.2 Ref safe contexts

 All reference variables obey safety rules that ensure the ref-safe-context of the reference variable is not greater than the ref-safe-context of its referent.

-For any variable, the ***ref-safe-context*** of that variable is the context where a *variable_reference* (§9.5) to that variable is valid.
+For any variable, the ***ref-safe-context*** of that variable is the context where a *variable_reference* ([§9.5](variables.md#95-variable-references)) to that variable is valid.
 The referent of a reference variable must have a ref-safe-context that is at least as wide as the ref-safe-context of the reference variable itself.

 > *Note*: The compiler determines the safe context through a static analysis of the program text.
 The safe context reflects the lifetime of a variable at runtime. *end note*

 There are three ref-safe-contexts:

-- ***declaration-block***: The ref-safe-context of a *variable_reference* to a local variable ([§9.2.8](variables.md#928-local-variables)) extends from its declaration to the end of the scope in which it is declared, including into any nested *embedded-statement*s in this range.
+- ***declaration-block***: The ref-safe-context of a *variable_reference* to a local variable ([§9.2.9](variables.md#929-local-variables)) extends from its declaration to the end of the scope in which it is declared, including into any nested *embedded-statement*s in this range.

   A *variable_reference* to a local variable is a valid referent for a reference variable only if the reference variable is declared within the ref-safe-context of that variable.